 Notable Horses: Which Ones to Prefer & Why

-The Golden Cup is the top race at the Cheltenham Festival and horses who can claim first place are often remembered decades later.
+The Gold Cup is the top race at the Cheltenham Festival and horses who can claim first place are often remembered decades later.
 As it is a top-tier race, the Gold Cup attracts the strongest horses eligible to compete.

 The most famous horses to ever win the Gold cup was Golden Miller.
 Trained by Basil Briscoe and Owen Anthony, Golden Miller won the Gold Cup five straight years between 1932 and 1936.
 Golden Miller incredibly won the Gold Cup and the Grand National in 1934, becoming the only horse to ever win both events in the same year.
 Irish thorough-bred racehorse Arkle won three consecutive Gold Cups between 1964 and 1966.
 Arkle is one of the most well-remembered racehorses in Ireland and his skeleton can be seen today at the Irish National Stud farm.